Skip to content

 particles_per_system: Number of particles per system.

-systems: System data with unit cell information.
+systems: System data with cell information.

 cutoffs: Cutoff distance per system.